itsfuad/Ferret-Compiler/readme.md

 ferret init /path/to/project
 ```

-This creates a `.ferret.json` configuration file with default settings.
+This creates a `fer.ret` configuration file with default settings.

 #### Compile and run Ferret code
 ```bash